orlytops/koubai/README.md

 </dependency>
 ```

-How do I use Kubai?
+How do I use Koubai?
 -------------------
 Easy as 1-2-3.